piyushgarg/yt-x/README.md

 >
 > so it will be a while before i look at issues or prs and recommend not to submit either
 >
+> this will all be done in a separate branch so the script will remain usable
+>
 > though i think in two weeks i should be done
 >
 >@Benexl 😁